collboard/hello-world-module/README.md

 These modules will be automatically installed & hot reloaded *(uninstalled+installed)* as you go.

-Notice that boards+its contents created under development mode will be automatically erased until some time passes.
+Notice that boards+its contents created under development mode will be automatically erased after some time.